wp-plugins/intensedebate/readme.txt

 **Please Note:**
 Your comments may take several hours to import.
 The time of your import is dependent on how many other import requests we are receiving in addition to how many comments are currently being imported.

-= Is IntenseDebate compatible with WordPress 2.7? =
-IntenseDebate is currently compatible with WordPress 2.7 with the exception of comment threading.
-Currently threaded comments in WordPress are synced to IntenseDebate but they are not threaded.
-Likewise, threaded comments in IntenseDebate are synced back to WordPress comments but they are not threaded.
-This is a work in progress.

 == Screenshots ==